 Not only do they require sunlight for their evolutionary predisposition, but the natural light also helps them improve and maintain their metabolic health.
 Circadian rhythm is vital for your dog’s body to determine whether they should hunt (stay active) or rest.
 Make sure you arrange a bed close to a window where you get sunshine or make sure you take your dog out for a walk in bright light for at least 15 minutes, twice a day.

 While sunlight is very important, there are other aspects you need to be mindful of as a dog parent.
 Here is our list of the 7 most important things to take care of during this winter.

 7 things to watch for pets during winter

 1. What you feed

-December being month of celebration and holidays we indulge on food and gifts.
+December being the month of celebration and holidays, we indulge in food and gifts.
 Our beloved Pets deserve varieties in food this holiday season, don’t they?
 Yes.
-They do!.
+They do!
 But Dog food is different from our food.
 Never feed the leftovers to the pets!
-Meat, sweet potatoes and pumpkin are very good but spicy gravies and dessert are very toxic for pets.
+Meat, sweet potatoes, and pumpkin are very good, but spicy gravies and desserts are toxic for pets.
 Include antioxidant-rich foods to fight cold during winters.

 Related Blog: Are We Feeding Our Dogs Right?

 Some dogs require more calories and some significantly less to fight the cold.
 The calorie intake depends on how active your dog is.
 Dogs who are very less active need very light and nutritious food.
 Bulky dogs, however, need more calories and a high amount of fiber-rich food.
 Know your dog and then plan their diet.
 Maintaining a healthy weight during winter will help them have good immunity against infections.3.